Wallet or bumbag

 A decent rucksack

-You can buy most of them on site if you forget anything, but it is much cheaper to buy them before you arrive.
+You can buy most things on site if you forget anything, but it is much cheaper to buy them before you arrive.

-Glass bottles are not allowed onsite, so stick to cans, boxes of wine, or spirits poured into plastic bottles.
+Glass bottles are not allowed on-site at most festivals, so stick to cans, boxes of wine, or spirits poured into plastic bottles.

-The average cost of going to a music festival is more than £400.
-Here is how much it could cost to go to Glastonbury.
+The average cost of going to a music festival in 2018 is more than £400.
+Here is how much it could have cost to go to Glastonbury last year.

-It will cost about £27 for breakfast, a crate of beer and enough snacks to keep you going through the day.
+It costs about £27 for breakfast, a crate of beer and enough snacks to keep you going through the day.

 Two packs of cereal bars (£3), a bag of apples (£2), a carton of orange juice (£1), a large bag of mixed nuts (£2), biscuits (£1) and a crate of beer (£18)